 - Students should be helped in such a way that they can work independently, each being giving fair attention and not simply given the answers.
 Students should find their own solutions.

-- For a difficult question, tell the student they may need to seek help with another TA.
-Direct them to a TA who can help them.
+- For a difficult question, tell the student he/she may need to seek help with another TA.
+Direct the individual to a TA who can help them.

 - The Resource Room is not to be used for office hours.
 If a student asks for help from a TA's class, refer them to the official office hours posted in that class's syllabus.